Malone-Design-Team/malone.app/markdown/faqs/Overwhelmed.md

 ### Q: Is it normal to feel overwhelmed after childbirth?

-A: Yes, many new mothers feel overwhelmed.
-It's a big life change that can bring many surprises and challenges.
-Not only do you have a new baby to take care of, but there are changes in your body, your routines, and your relationships as well.
-To say nothing of the financial burden.
-It's normal to feel overwhelmed by everything that comes along after giving birth to a child.
-Don't be afraid to ask for help from friends and family.
+A: Becoming a parent is one of life’s biggest transitions, and it often comes with more surprises and challenges than anyone expects.

+Suddenly, you’re caring for a new little life while also navigating changes in your own body, sleep patterns, daily routines, and even your relationships.
+The emotional, physical, and financial shifts can all feel like a lot—because they are.

+If you’re feeling overwhelmed, please know this: that feeling is valid, and it’s incredibly common.
+You are not failing.
+You’re adjusting to something completely new—and doing your best in a season that demands so much.